tuxcanfly/vimux-django-tests/README.md

 # Default keybindings

-F7 - Run tests on the file
+* F7 - Run tests on the file
+* Shift+F7 - Run tests on the current function

+# Config

 The default test command is